About us

 Presidium

-- Coordination of communication between volunteers and professionals
+- Coordinating communication between volunteers and professionals

 - Making decisions and representing APW

-Teaching and research
+Teaching and Research

 - Building a sustainable network of specialists

-- Professional discussion with other therapeutic approaches
+- Engaging in professional dialogue with other therapeutic approaches

-- Coordination of practice and research
+- Coordinating practice and research

 PR/Marketing